zirconnnn/V2EXTest/README.md

-# DatabindingPractice
+# AndroidDatabindingPractice
-Databinding in Practice
+Android Databinding in Practice